justinwaltrip/rms-ui/README.md

 Local-first recipe management system inspired by Obsidian.
 Built with Tauri, React, and Typescript in Vite.

+## Getting Started

+The development environment is managed using devenv.
+If you don't have devenv installed, follow the instructions [here](https://devenv.sh/getting-started/#installation).

 ## Development

 1. Start Your Dev server